 Alphabet activities like letter collages or using letter mats are a great way to learn letter identification and reinforce letter-sound associations.
 Here are over 200 material ideas that you can use for your collages or letter mats.
 A printable reference list is included.

 Creating a letter collage or using letter mats are great alphabet activities to reinforce letter-sound associations.
 Are you looking for materials to use in your letter collages or on your letter mats?
 I have provided a large list of items to use for each letter of the alphabet.
 I even included a printable list that you can use as a reference.

 To create a collage or letter mat you will first need to make a letter page.
 There are several ways to prepare your letter pages.
-You can draw a large letter on a piece of construction paper or card stock.
-If you are making letter pages for an entire class, you can make a letter pattern to trace onto each piece of paper or you can use a printable (I used editable ABC Collage Pages from my store for many of the pictures here).
+Draw a large letter on a piece of construction paper or card stock.
+Make a pattern with a piece of cardboard or cardstock.
+Then, trace the letter onto pieces of paper.
+You can also use a printable (I used editable ABC Collage Pages from my store for many of the pictures here).

 Now, you can create a collage by gluing some of the materials listed below to the page.
 This is the fun part!
-If you want to make a letter mat that can be used over and over again, just laminate the pages and kids can then place some of the items listed below inside the shape of the letter on each mat.
-If you would like a printable list, be sure to scroll down to the bottom.
+If you want to make a letter mat that can be used over and over again, just laminate the pages.
+Then, kids can then place some of the items listed below inside the shape of the letter on each mat instead of gluing.

 Materials to Use on the ABC Collages or Letter Mats